RAGECOOP/RAGECOOP-V/README.md

 # 🌐 RAGECOOP
-This is a reworked version of RageCoop : https://github.com/RAGECOOP/RAGECOOP-V
+This is a reworked version of [RageCoop](https://github.com/RAGECOOP/RAGECOOP-V) , which has sadly been discontinued.

-Basic sync logic has been updated.
+Base sync logic has been updated.
 Peds and Vehicles are now synchronized independently.

 # Features Added
 1. Synchronized bullets